Aim of the Program

 Distinction between roles

-Ivana Radonjic is employed by the school for 2 days a week, funded by the Federal Government National School Chaplaincy and Student Welfare Program.
+Tania Wells is employed by the school for 2 days a week, funded by the Federal Government National School Chaplaincy and Student Welfare Program.
 (NSCSWP).
 She works extra hours funded by the school as a Chaplain to carry out the distinctly Adventist faith with the students, whereas on the two funded days a week, she follows the guidelines as set for the NSCSWP.
-Pr Phil Yates is also employed by the school to provide extra support with the teaching of Christian values and Bible to the students.

 Parents and students are given the opportunity to have their say by completing a survey which is conducted on an annual basis.
 Results from the survey are discussed amongst the Admin team and recommendation forwarded to the chaplains for implementation